sajmaxx/CodeShip/index.md

 }
  ```

- As you can see from the console outputs, both ufoOb2 and ufoOb3 end up possessing a  pointer to the same instance of that heap allocated data.
+ As you can see from the console outputs, both ufoOb2 and ufoOb3 end up possessing a  pointer to the same instance of  heap allocated member data.
 (In the case of ufoOb3 this happens after the copy assignment operator)